williamle8300/anthem/README.md

 tracksets, the essential UX (obz?, trackset listings?), shuffle play, sorting tracks, keyboard shortcuts

-	just drop in the 'staged' trackset and make the routers work right (drop in the canadian indie trackset? make the routers work right) figure how to attack the overlay
+	just drop in the 'staged' trackset and make the routers work right (drop in the 'canadian indie' trackset? make the routers work right) figure how to attack the overlay
 		add-to-trackset: allow multiselect,